grmithu/grmithu/README.md

 ### 👨‍🏫   About Me
 Experienced Activities Coordinator with a demonstrated history of working in the information technology and services industry.
-Skilled in JavaScript, React, HTML5, CSS3, SASS, jQuery, WordPress Customization, Microsoft Excel, Microsoft PowerPoint, Business Development and Systems Analysis.
+Skilled in JavaScript, React, HTML5, CSS3, SASS, jQuery, Bootstrap, Microsoft Excel, Microsoft PowerPoint, Business Development and Systems Analysis.
 Strong education professional with a Bachelor of Science (BSc) focused on Computer Science and Engineering from Green University.